openvinotoolkit/openvino_tensorflow/README.md

         virtualenv --system-site-packages -p python3 your_virtualenv
         virtualenv --system-site-packages -p /usr/bin/python2 your_virtualenv
         source your_virtualenv/bin/activate # bash, sh, ksh, or zsh

+   Note: Depending of specific version of the Python and components already installed on your system - the list of dependent Python components vary.
+   Typically the following components are needed: `numpy mock keras keras_application`.
+   Install them if your Pythn environment doesn't have them already.

-3. Now run `./configure` and choose `no` for all the questions when prompted to build TensorFlow.
+3. Now run `./configure` and choose `no` for the following when prompted to build TensorFlow.

+    CUDA support:

+        Do you wish to build TensorFlow with CUDA support? [y/N]: N No CUDA support will be enabled for TensorFlow.

-    Note: Select `no` when prompted to choose nGraph support:
+    nGraph support:

         Do you wish to build TensorFlow with nGraph support? [y/N]: n No nGraph support will be enabled for TensorFlow.

-    The reason is,you are building nGraph using an existing TensorFlow build.
-See the following section of how to use the upstream version below where nGraph is built as part of TensorFlow build process.
+    Since you are building nGraph using an existing TensorFlow build, you cannot respond with `y` for the above step.
+This will result in conflicts as there will be two versions of nGraph - one embedded within TensorFlow and the other you build and loaded.

+    If you want to use the nGraph embedded within TensorFlow, see the following section on how to use the upstream version.

     Note that if you are running TensorFlow on a Skylake family processor then select `-march=broadwell` when prompted to specify the optimization flags:

-        Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]: -march=broadwell
+        Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified
+        [Default is -march=native]: -march=broadwell

     This is due to an issue in TensorFlow which is being actively worked on: https://github.com/tensorflow/tensorflow/issues/17273